Panya Pradabsri: Pradabsri vs. Wanheng

 Pradabsri was scheduled to challenge the reigning WBC mini-flyweight champion Wanheng Menayothin on 27 November 2020, in the latter's 12th consecutive title defense.
 Pradabsri was at the time the #5 ranked mini-flyweight in the WBC ranking.
 Wanheng came into the fight as an overwhelming favorite, with one media outlet describing Pradabsri as "a completely padded 34-1, with many of those wins coming against pro debuters and opponents with losing records".
 Pradabsri got off to a great start, stunning Wanheng with several solid shots in the first round.
 Wanheng won the second round, but seemed unable to find his rhythm by the end of the fifth round.
-Pradabsri kept to his outfighting tactics for the remainder of the bout, and won the fight by unanimous decision, with all three judges scoring the fight 115-113 in his favor.
+Pradabsri kept to his outfighting tactics for the remainder of the bout, and won the fight by unanimous decision, with all three judges scoring the fight 115–113 in his favor.
 It was Wanheng's first loss in 55 professional fights.
 Pradabsri was then scheduled to fight a non-title bout with Pattharapong Rueangsilanon in Pattharapong's professional debut.
 He won the fight by a fourth-round technical knockout.

 Pradabsri vs. Ngiabphukhiaw

 Pradabsri made his first WBC mini flyweight title defense against the Thai national flyweight champion Danai Ngiabphukhiaw.
 Pradabsri was scheduled to face the #19 ranked WBC mini flyweight contender on 2 November 2021, in Nakhon Sawan, Thailand.
-He entered the bout as an overwhelming favorite, with most bettors predicting an easy title defense.
 Pradabsri won the fight by unanimous decision.
-Two of the judges awarded him a 117-111 scorecard, while the third judge scored it 118-110 in his favor.
+Two of the judges awarded him a 117–111 scorecard, while the third judge scored it 118–110 in his favor.

 Pradabsri vs. Wanheng II

 On 7 November 2021, it was revealed that Pradabsri would rematch Wanheng Menayothin on 25 January 2022, in his second WBC mini-flyweight title defense.
 Pradabsri and Wanheng previously met on 27 November 2020, when Pradabsri handed Wanheng his first professional loss, beating the former champion by unanimous decision.
 The fight was later postponed for 29 March due to the passing of Pradabsri's father.
 Pradabsri won the fight by unanimous decision, with all three judges scoring the bout 117–111 in his favor.
 The bout was closely contested up to the fourth round, with two of the three judges having it as an even 38–38 draw, after which Prababsri began to take over.
-He dedicated the victory to his father who had passed away earlier.
+He dedicated the victory to his father who had died earlier.